Festivals and Programs in the First Month of Autumn

 Getting there: M1, M2, M3 metro Deák tér station, Tram 2., Eötvös tér stop

-The Sweet Days Festival at the Basilica/Zrínyi Street is a must if you have sweet tooth.
+The Sweet Days Chocolate Festival at the Basilica/Zrínyi Street is a must if you have sweet tooth.

 What’s more, the event will be free this year.

-Despite the lack of focus, the Sweet Days Festival will still be a fun gastronomy event though right in the city centre so do drop by.
+The Sweet Days Festival is a fun gastronomy event right in the city centre so do drop by.

 Some of the programs: